osinstom/osinstom.github.io/en/_posts/2020-01-13-ovs-afxdp-installation.md

 sudo ovs-vswitchd --pidfile --detach
 ```

-Then, let's configure OVS wit AF_XDP bridge:
+Then, let's configure OVS with the _netdev_ datapath:

 ```
 sudo ovs-vsctl -- add-br br0 -- set Bridge br0 datapath_type=netdev
 ```

 OVS_AFXDP can be configured with both physical and virutal interfaces.
-For the test purpose, I will use `veth` interfaces.
+For the test purpose, I use `veth` interfaces.

-Create the first `veth` pair and attach it to OVS.
+Create two `veth` pairs and attach them to OVS:

 ```
 sudo ip netns add test0